immutable/contracts/contracts/token/erc721/README.md

 Presets are contracts that game studios could choose to deploy.

-### ImmutableERC721 and ImmutableERC721V2
+### ImmutableERC721

-These contracts have the following features:
+This contract has the following features:

 * Mint by ID for token IDs less than `2^128`.
 * Mint by quantity for token IDs greater than `2^128`.
 * Permits.
+* Optimized gas usage with deterministic owner lookups.

 Note: The threshold between mint by ID and mint by quantity can be changed by extending the contracts and implementing `mintBatchByQuantityThreshold`.